Working Group Meeting, August 27-28, 2007

 Stakeholders Report

 CDC has invited eight prominent individuals with varying perspectives on genetic testing to develop a formal stakeholders group for EGAPP.
 This Steering Committee is chaired by Debra Leonard, and also includes Toby Citrin, Karen Edwards, Kathy Hudson, Norm Kahn, Joe McInerney, and Sharon Terry.
 Marc Williams has been working to define the diversity of stakeholder categories that should ultimately be sought for the EGAPP Stakeholder Group.
 A recruitment process for members is in development.
-NOTE: Click here external link for information on the selection process and outcome.
+NOTE: Click here for information on the selection process and outcome.

 Methods Subcommittee Report